+HAMPSON HOTELS Balance Sheet (partial)

+Current assets

-HAMPSON HOTELS Balance Sheet (partial) Current assets Cash \$ 14,800 Accounts receivable \$200,000 Less: Allowance for doubtful accounts 12,000 188,000 Merchandise inventory Prepaid expense Total current assets 310,000 25,000 \$537,800
+Cash \$ 14,800

+Accounts receivable \$200,000

+Less: Allowance for doubtful accounts 12,000 188,000

+Merchandise inventory 310,000

+Prepaid expense 25,000

+Total current assets \$537,800

-The amount of \$188,000 in Illustration 11-2 represents the expected cash realizable value of the accounts receivable at the statement date.
+The amount of \$188,000 in Illustration 12-2 represents the expected cash realizable value of the accounts receivable at the statement date.
 Allowance for Doubtful Accounts is not closed at the end of the fiscal year.

 RECORDING THE WRITE-OFF OF AN UNCOLLECTIBLE ACCOUNT.
 Companies use various methods of collecting past-due accounts, such as letters, calls, and legal action.
 When all means of collecting a past-due account have been exhausted and collection appears impossible, the account should be written off.
-In the credit card industry, for example, it is standard practice to write off accounts that are 210 days past due.
+In the creditcard industry, for example, it is standard practice to write off accounts that are 210 days past due.
 To prevent premature or unauthorized write-offs, each write-off should be formally approved in writing by management.
 To maintain good internal control, authorization to write off accounts should not be given to someone who also has daily responsibilities related to cash or receivables.

-To illustrate a receivables write-off, assume that the vice president of finance of Hampson Hotel authorizes a write-off of the \$500 balance owed by R. A. Cybercafe on March 1, 2005:
+To illustrate a receivables write-off, assume that the vice president of finance of Hampson Hotel authorizes a write-off of the \$500 balance owed by R. A. Cybercafe on March 1, 2009: